SOA-2023-team4/api-TravelRoute/Readme.md

     * list of nearby places
 * route
     * list of places
+* route_matrix
+    * list of routes

 ## Entities
 objects that are important to the project
 * Place (All the info that is related to a place)
 * Route (records route from source to destination)
+* Route Matrix (matrix of information for recommended routes between multiple start and end points)